BTMorton/angular2-grid/README.md

     'minRows': 0,           //  The minimum number of rows for a particular item.
 This value will only override the value from the grid if larger
     'minWidth': 0,          //  The minimum width of a particular item.
 This value will override the value from the grid, as well as the minimum columns if the resulting size is larger
     'minHeight': 0,         //  The minimum height of a particular item.
 This value will override the value from the grid, as well as the minimum rows if the resulting size is larger
-    'resizeDirections': null,  //  The enabled resize directions.
-If null, uses the 'resize_directions' for the grid }
+    'resizeDirections': null,  //  The enabled resize directions in priority order.
+If null, uses the 'resize_directions' for the grid
+}
 ```